Madras Sanskrit College: Academic programmes

-The flagship programmes of the college are Sanskrit Prak-Siromani (Foundation Course), Sanskrit Siromani Madhyama (BA) and the Sanskrit Siromani (MA) affiliated to the University of Madras offered under Choice based credit system (CBCS).
-The college as a rule do not charge tuition fees for these programmes.
-It also offers diploma and part-time certificate courses in Sanskrit.
+The flagship programmes of the college are Sanskrit Prak-Siromani (Foundation Course), Sanskrit Siromani Madhyama (BA) and Sanskrit Siromani (MA), affiliated to the University of Madras.
+Students may specialise in subjects including Mimamsa, Vedanta, Vyakarana, Nyaya, Sahitya and Jyotisha.
+The college also offers a General Sanskrit MA, diploma and certificate programmes, while its Digital Campus provides introductory and advanced online courses in Sanskrit.